 - The following DASH service changes are proposed for FY 2022: - FY 2022 Service Levels.
 Based on guidance from the City's Office of Management and Budget, DASH projects that it will operate 240,720 platform hours and 2,025,000 annual platform miles of service in FY 2022, which are roughly the same amounts as was budgeted for FY 2021.
 This total does not include two additional service enhancement projects that would be funded by the I-395 Commuter Choice Program.
 With additional funding from the Commuter Choice, DASH would operate roughly 314,000 platform hours and 2.9 million platform miles in FY 2022.
 Additional information on this program is provided below. - New DASH Network to launch in September 2021.
 The "New DASH Network" represents the first phase of the Alexandria Transit Vision Plan and is scheduled to be launched in FY 2022.
 The new network will include new routes, new route names, and changes to most existing DASH route alignments.
 It will represent the most significant service change in DASH history.
 Full details on the proposed network changes are included in Section 5-1 of this document. - King Street Trolley to resume service in September 2021.
 The King Street Trolley is scheduled to resume service in September, instead of July, due to budget constraints and anticipated decreases in tourism.
-Trolley service has been suspended since March 2020 due to the COVID pandemic. - o I-395/95 Commuter Choice Program.
+Trolley service has been suspended since March 2020 due to the COVID pandemic. - I-395/95 Commuter Choice Program.
 DASH received nearly \$3 million in funding for service enhancements on the AT-1 Plus and the AT-9 as part of the inaugural I-395 Commuter Choice program in FY 2021.
 DASH and the City of Alexandria have applied jointly for additional service enhancements as identified through the Alexandria Transit Vision Plan for the FY 2022 FY 2023 I-395 Commuter Choice project cycle.
 The two project applications for service enhancements from the West End to the Pentagon (Line 35) and the West End to Potomac Yard (Line 36) would build upon and expand the previous service enhancements and accelerate the implementation of the New DASH Network.
-Final project selections will be announced in the Spring, however, early indications are positive for both projects, so both are assumed to be included as part of the New DASH Network in FY 2022. - The following DASH fare-related actions are planned for FY 2022: - Fare Changes.
-No changes to the prices of the base fare or DASH Pass are proposed for FY 2022. - SmarTrip DASH Pass.
-In order to increase its usefulness, DASH Passes purchased through SmarTrip will no longer be tied to a specific calendar month and will instead
+Final project selections will be announced in the Spring, however, early indications are positive for both projects, so both are assumed to be included as part of the New DASH Network in FY 2022. - The following DASH fare-related actions are planned for FY 2022: - Free Fares on DASH Buses.
+Based on guidance from Alexandria City Council and the DASH Board of Directors, DASH will eliminate passenger fares on all buses on September 5, 2021.
+This change will coincide with the launch of the New DASH Network to encourage usage of the new network and promote economic recovery for city residents and workers.
+This policy change was due in part to a recent MWCOG-funded study led by DASH and the City of Alexandria to study potential free or reduced fare programs for low income residents.